tholden/dynareOBC/ReadMe.txt

           then possibly nu-bar (if DynamicNu is not specified), in the final elements of the vector.
 The function should return the log prior density at that point (up to a constant).
-        * StationaryDistPeriods=INTEGER (default: 1000)
+        * StationaryDistAccuracy=INTEGER (default: 10)
-          The number of periods used to evaluate the stationary distribution of the model.
+          The number of periods used to evaluate the stationary distribution of the model is 2^StationaryDistAccuracy.
-        * StationaryDistDrop=INTEGER (default: 100)
+        * StationaryDistDrop=INTEGER (default: 0)
           The number of periods used as burn-in prior to evaluating the stationary distribution of the model.
+Does not need to be greater than zero given the algorithm used for drawing from the stationary distribution.
         * SkipStandardErrors
           Makes DynareOBC skip calculation of standard errors for the estimated parameters.
         * FilterCubatureDegree=INTEGER (default: 0)